drew-747/UPD-CRS-Schedule-Converter/README.md

 <img src="https://seeklogo.com/images/U/university-of-the-philippines-diliman-upd-logo-65770383FD-seeklogo.com.png" alt="University of the Philippines Diliman Logo" width="100" height="100">

 ## UPD CRS Schedule Converter

-## Overview
-The UPD CRS Schedule Converter is a browser extension that converts UPD CRS schedules into formats compatible with commonly used calendar and scheduling applications.
+The **UPD CRS Schedule Converter** is a browser extension designed to convert schedules from the University of the Philippines Diliman (UPD) Computerized Registration System (CRS) into formats compatible with popular calendar and scheduling applications.

 ## 🚀 Features
 - 🔄 Converts UPD CRS schedules into various formats (.ics, CSV and json)